paulfoley/Udacity_Nanodegree-Full_Stack/Shopping_List/README.md

-# Project - Search
+# Project - Shopping List

-Some of the most used web appliations are search related.
+Task management is a common use case of web applications.

 ## Project Overview

-In this project, we will build a search web application that takes a users parameters, inputs them into [Google](https://www.google.com/), and returns the page results.
+In this project, we will build a shopping list that a user can enter items and then the items show up on their shopping list.
 We will deploy and host our website using [Google App Engine](https://cloud.google.com/appengine/).

 ## Getting Started